tw1zr99/efym.net/content/about/index.md

 ## Intro

 I'm **tw1zr**, a dedicated **GNU/Linux** sysadmin, DevOps Engineer and free software advocate.
-Also, a master of irony.
+My real name is George, well met.

-My real name is George, and I currently work as a DevOps Engineer for a software company in Brighton, UK.
-I navigate the depths of Linux from the ominous black boxes known as terminal emulators.
+I navigate the inner depths of servers from the ominous black boxes known as terminal emulators.

 ## Software and Workflow